xonixx/xonixx.github.io/if_condition.md

 For an `if` with a complex condition it's hard to reason if the condition is correct (and exhaustive) in a sense of complying to the business requirements.

-In the example above (1st piece of code) we see that the code sends a message under some conditions.
+In the example above (1st piece of code) we see that the code sends a notification under some conditions.
 But what are those conditions and if they satisfy the business needs is hard to tell.

-In the refactored code we clearly see that message is sent only when sender is not receiver and either reservation matches or facility matches or sending is favored by the hotel.
+In the refactored code we clearly see that notification is sent only when it matches user (business requirement).
+And "matches user" means sender is not receiver and either reservation (of user) matches or facility (of user) matches or sending is favored by the hotel (of user).
+And so on.

 Every time you assign a name to something you have a chance to think if the name describes that "something" correctly.
 So by just doing this rewrite you can identify the bug.

 For the same reason, the refactored code is much **easier to debug**.
-When the `if` condition appears to be incorrect, you just put the breakpoint, and you immediately see the actual values of all sub-expressions.
+When the `if` condition appears to be incorrect, you just put a breakpoint, and you immediately see the actual values of all sub-expressions.
 Therefore, you easily see which sub-expression gives incorrect result.